Remeet Review – A complete game changer for remote work

 Meeting overload comes up time and again as one of the real bugbears of remote work with workers so tied down by meetings that they end up working crazy hours to get their real work done.
 There’s a lot of effort has gone into trying to resolve this.
-Companies with the longest experience of remote work like GitLab say they emphasise the use of asynchronous communication (messaging and e-mails) over than synchronous (meetings).
+Companies with the longest experience of remote work like GitLab say they emphasise the use of asynchronous communication (messaging, e-mails and documents) over than synchronous (meetings).
 They discuss issues via messaging or e-mail and use a short meeting at the end of that process to sort out a final agreement.
 It sounds logical and it definitely works better than having endless hours of meetings but there’s a tendency to end up with huge message or e-mail strings, often going off at tangents, and still no solution – in fact after a while people can forget what the original question was.
 Google have proposed meeting free weeks and allow staff to block out work time in their calendars but this just delays rather than resolves issues.
 Clockwise makes a decent attempt to address it by reorganising existing calendars to bunch meetings together.
 This allows employees more continuous working time but accepts the existing meeting culture rather than challenging it as Remeet does.

 There had to be a better way of doing things